 |DAREU EK820 87-key Mechanical Keyboard Specifications|

 |Switch Type||Kailh Blue / Red LP Switch (PG1350 Choc)|

 |Features||Metal Suspension Body, Fn key Media Shortcuts, N-key rollover, Low Profile ABS Keycaps, Multiple backlighting effects, supports Windows / Mac / Android / IOS|

 Tesoro Gram Spectrum (G11SFL) is a full-sized low profile mechanical gaming keyboard.
-The keyboard comes with Blue / Red AGILE Slim switch that are manufactured by Kailh.
+The keyboard comes with Blue / Red AGILE Slim switches that are manufactured by Kailh.
 As always, blue is a clicky switch and red is a linear switch type.
 The keyboard features floating keys design and double-injection keycaps are lit by RGB LED lighting.
 The build quality of the keyboard is great as it comes with a metal backplate for rigidity and strength.
 The keyboard is great for gaming as well as for typing.
-It comes with 6-Key / N-Key rollover Anti-Ghosting, so that you can have total control in a game that requires multiple key-presses at once.
+It comes with 6-Key / N-Key rollover Anti-Ghosting so that you can have total control in a game that requires multiple key presses at once.

 |Tesoro Gram Spectrum Low Profile Mechanical Keyboard Specifications|